 Overview of the anti-discrimination laws

-If you believe you've been discriminated against, you can complain to the Human Rights Commission.
-If you can't resolve the problem with the Commission's help, your complaint could go to the Human Rights Review Tribunal.
-The Tribunal is like a court, and it can make various orders against the other person to put right what happened to you.
+If you believe you’ve been discriminated against, you can complain to the Human Rights Commission.
+If you can’t resolve the problem with their help, your complaint could go to the Human Rights Review Tribunal.
+This Tribunal is like a court, and it can make various orders against the other person to put right what happened to you.
 In some cases, the Tribunal can tell them to pay you money (“damages”).

 If you think you’ve been treated unfairly, you need to answer several key questions to work out whether what the other person did was against the law: